ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 (b) These  fees  comprise  Directors'  fees  for  FY2022  which  are  subject  to  approval  by  shareholders  as  a  lump  sum  at  the forthcoming AGM.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000055_ed6c49149770c0a35f76b6fea70d8429fb409abd0cd02349b805f963b9c7ceaf.png)
+**Description**: The image displays the words "CORPORATE GOVERNANCE" stacked on top of each other, rendered in a serif font and a muted purple or mauve color.

 The Code recommends that the Company should fully disclose the remuneration of each individual Director and the CEO on a named basis.
 The Board is of the view that such disclosure would not be in the best interests of the Company or its shareholders.